-Plate 4: Sections of the pancreas collected from the animals in this group (group 4, alloxan monohydrate 150mg/kg + Adansonia digitata leaf extract 400mg/kg) showed normal histo-architecture of the exocrine pancreas.
+Plate 4: sections of the pancreas collected from the animals in this group (group 4, alloxan monohydrate 150mg/kg + Adansoniadigitataleaf extract 400mg/kg) showed normal histo-architecture of the exocrine pancreas.
 The endocrine pancreas showed a marked decrease in the number and sizes of the pancreatic islets (arrow).
 The few observed pancreatic islets (arrow) were relatively inconspicuous.
 Exocrine pancreas (EP); Pancreatic duct (PD); Blood vessel (BV).
-H&E.x160.
+H&Ex160

-Plate 5: Sections of the pancreas collected from the animals in this group (group 5, alloxan monohydrate 150mg/kg + Adansonia digitata leaf extract 600mg/kg) showed normal histo-architecture of the exocrine pancreas.
+Plate 5: Sections of the pancreas collected from the animals in this group (group 5, alloxan monohydrate 150mg/kg + Adansoniadigitataleaf extract 600mg/kg) showed normal histo-architecture of the exocrine pancreas.
 The endocrine pancreas showed a marked decrease in the number and sizes of the pancreatic islets (arrow).
 The few observed pancreatic islets (arrow) were relatively inconspicuous.
-H&E. x160.
+H&Ex400

-Plate 6: Sections of the pancreas presented in this group (group 6, alloxan monohydrate 150mg/kg + metformin 150mg/kg) showed a marked decrease in the number of the pancreatic islets.
+Plate 6: sections of the pancreas presented in this group (group 6, alloxan monohydrate 150mg/kg + metformin 150mg/kg) showed a marked decrease in the number of the pancreatic islets.
 A few of the pancreatic islets (arrow) showed marked increase in the number and size of the pancreatic islet cell.
 This is highly suggestive of pancreatic islet regeneration.
-Exocrine pancreas (EP).H&E.x160.
+Exocrine pancreas (EP).H&E x160.

-Plate 7: Sections of the pancreas collected from the animals in this group (group 7, Adansonia digitata leaf extract 200mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
+Plate 7: sections of the pancreas collected from the animals in this group (group 7, Adansoniadigitataleaf extract 200mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
 The pancreatic lobules contained normal sized pancreatic islets (arrow) which are composed of a cluster of pale eosinophilic cells with eccentrically located nuclei and abundant cytoplasm.
-Exocrine pancreas (EP).H&E. x160.
+Exocrine pancreas (EP).H&E x400; x160.

-Plate 8: Sections of the pancreas collected from the animals in this group (group 8, Adansonia digitata leaf extract 400mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
+Plate 8:sections of the pancreas collected from the animals in this group (group 8, Adansoniadigitataleaf extract 400mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
 The pancreatic lobules contained normal sized pancreatic islets (arrow) which are composed of a cluster of pale eosinophilic cells with eccentrically located nuclei and abundant cytoplasm.
-Exocrine pancreas (EP).H&E.x160.
+Exocrine pancreas (EP).H&Ex400; x160.

-Plate 9: Sections of the pancreas collected from the animals in this group (group 9, Adansonia digitata leaf extract 600mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
+Plate 9: sections of the pancreas collected from the animals in this group (group 9, Adansonia digitata leaf extract 600mg/kg) showed the normal histo-architecture of both the exocrine and endocrine pancreas.
 The pancreatic lobules contained normal sized pancreatic islets (arrow) which are composed of a cluster of pale eosinophilic cells with eccentrically located nuclei and abundant cytoplasm.
-Exocrine pancreas (EP).H&E.x160.
+Exocrine pancreas (EP).H&Ex160 and x400.